-Responsibilities of human resources departments have broadened over recent years in response to changes in laws on healthcare insurance, equal opportunity employment, workplace safety and information technology.
-The profession has expanded to include roles that focus on these and other specialty areas.
+Responsibilities of human resources (HR) departments have broadened over recent years in response to changes in laws on healthcare insurance, equal opportunity employment, workplace safety and information technology.
+Plus, the COVID-19 pandemic upended workplace structures and environments, creating a wealth of new considerations, challenges and even opportunities for HR.
+As a result, the profession has expanded to include roles that focus on these and other specialty areas.

-Full-scale HR departments in large organizations need expertise in these specialty roles to fulfill their function’s strategic business role and to continue providing a great “employee experience” for their end users.
+Full-scale HR departments in large organizations need expertise in these specialty roles to fulfill their function’s strategic business role and to continue providing a great employee experience and fostering a positive company culture for their end users.
 Smaller organizations also need help in these specialty areas and often depend on the services of HR specialty consultants to meet their needs.

-While there are many HR specialty areas, the need is especially fast-growing for professionals in the following five specialties, as reported by Monster.
+While there are many HR specialty areas, the need for professionals in the following five specialties is especially fast-growing, as reported with salary data from Monster.

-Employee Assistance Plan Manager: This role goes by several other titles including employee welfare manager, work and family programs manager, or work-life manager.
+- Employee Assistance Plan (EAP) Manager: This role goes by several other titles, including employee welfare manager, work and family programs manager, or work-life manager.
 Regardless of the title, this role may oversee programs such as:

 - Counseling services

 - Occupational safety and health standards and practices

 - Health and physical-fitness plans